-We've sought to hold true to the spirit of ayahuasca.
-We use a traditional brew consisting of ayahuasca vine and chacruna leaf with the addition of bobinsana and chiric sanango for added positive effects.
-We offer the option of several doses of the medicine throughout the evening within a structured format that we will explain before the ceremony.
+We've sought to hold true to the spirit of Ayahuasca.
+We use a traditional brew consisting of Ayahuasca vine and Chacruna leaf with the addition of Bobinsana and Chiric Sanango for added positive effects.
+We offer the option of several doses of the medicine throughout the evening within a structured format that is explained before the ceremony.
 Some people find that one dose is all that they need, while others feel drawn to multiple doses.
 It all depends on what you are experiencing and how deeply you feel drawn to connect with the medicine.
 Every person is different and our facilitators are there to help with this process.

-I'm flying to Tucson, can I take a Taxi Cab or Uber to ceremony?
+I'm flying to Tucson, can I take a taxi cab or Uber to ceremony?

 If you are flying into Tucson, we strongly recommend that you get a rental car to get you to and from ceremony.
-The ceremonies are often held in the desert off of a series of dirt roads that Taxi Cab and Uber Drivers won't travel down.
+Most taxi cab and Uber drivers won't travel down the couple of miles of dirt roads that lead to our ceremony site.
 We also put together a Carpooling List for each our our ceremony weekends.
 You'll notice in the questionnaire that we ask if you can offer a ride or if you need one.
-That being said, we cannot attest to any individual's driving skills or the condition of their car.
+That said, we cannot attest to any individual's driving skills or the condition of their car.
 In the end, it's up to you to make your own travel arrangements-but if you can't make something work, please let us know.